The Business Case that Started a 3D Lab

-In making a choice about which software to use, Mr. Burley looked more closely at the department needs and which Materialise package would fit best.
-The Materialise Mimics Innovation Suite was chosen, as it covers the workflow of DICOM segmentation, device design and preparation for 3D Printing.
-Then, being a cancer center, the team would be looking at surgical planning, reconstructions and jaw osteotomies.
+While making a choice about which software to use, Mr. Burley looked more closely at the department needs and which Materialise package would fit best.
+The Materialise Mimics Innovation Suite was chosen, as it covers the workflow of DICOM segmentation, device design, and preparation for 3D printing.
+Then, being a cancer center, the team would be looking at surgical planning, reconstructions, and jaw osteotomies.
 ProPlan CMF was the software of choice for these tasks.

 Building the business case

 Cost is another big element of making your plan, says Mr. Burley.
-Initially, the hospital was spending 120K GBP on outsourced 3D printing projects annually.
-Mr. Burley started by making a financial plan, looking at the cost of the materials, material consumption – how much it would cost per gram, per type of material, per model – printer maintenance, licenses, staff members, and number of expected cases.
-This last part was set to 20 cancer cases per year, and then perhaps 8-10 trauma-related cases.
+Initially, the hospital was spending 120k pounds on outsourced 3D printing projects annually.
+Mr. Burley started by making a financial plan, looking at the cost of the materials, material consumption — how much it would cost per gram, per type of material, per model — printer maintenance, licenses, staff members, and the number of expected cases.
+This last part was set to 20 cancer cases per year, and then perhaps 8 – 10 trauma-related cases.

 Mr. Burley also took a look at how communication with the external partner could be time-consuming.
 Having the lab in-house would foster an easier collaboration with medical team and provide accessibility to the lab.

 By looking at all these aspects, Mr. Burley has achieved significant financial savings for each case they worked on in-house.
 One of the main costs the lab has are software licenses, but as these licenses remain the same price during the whole year, the more cases you have, the lower the costs.
 So financially, setting up a 3D lab in-house was an obvious choice.